EndPointCorp/cookbook-nfs/README.md

 * options
   - additional export options as an array, excluding the parameterized sync/async, ro/rw options, and anoymous mappings
   - defaults to root\_squash

+* action
+  - :create will add or replace an export line for the given directory and network
+  - :delete will delete export lines matching the given directory and network
+  - defaults to :create

 ## nfs::undo recipe